KooperL/marketo-developer.en/help/soap-api/soap-api.md

 feature: SOAP
 ---

+# SOAP API

 The SOAP API is no longer under active development.
 The calls still function, but our development is focused on [REST](/rest-api/) going forward.

 The Marketo SOAP API allows for the creation, retrieval, and removal of [entities and data](/getting-started/) stored within Marketo.
-You can find the [Marketo-SOAP-SDK](https://github.com/Marketo/SOAP-API-Java-Client "Marketo SOAP API Java SDK") on GitHub.
+You can find the [Marketo-SOAP-SDK](https://github.com/Marketo/SOAP-API-Java-Client) on GitHub.
 There are also [client libraries](https://github.com/Marketo/Community-Supported-Client-Libraries) to save you some time.

 Latest API Version: 3_1